THE PRESERVATION OF THE QUR'AN

-- Book of Muhammad ibn `Abd al-Rahman al-Isbahani about discrepancies of the manuscripts.(Al-Nadim, The Fihrist of al-Nadim - A Tenth Century survey of Muslim Culture, p.
+- Book of Muhammad ibn `Abd al-Rahman al-Isbahani about discrepancies of the manuscripts.(Al-Nadim, The Fihrist of al-Nadim - A Tenth Century survey of Muslim Culture, New York: Columbia University Press, 1970, p.
 79)

 These synoptic Qur'ans had the following differences:

-(C)oncerning the arrangement of the Qur'an in the manuscript of Abd Allah ibn Mus'ad, Al-Fadl ibn Shadhan said, "I found in a manuscript of `Abd Allah ibn Mas'ud the surahs of the Qur'an in accordance with the following (different) sequence ...
-These are one hundred and ten surahs.
+(C)oncerning the arrangement of the Qur'an in the manuscript of Abd Allah ibn Mas'ud, Al-Fadl ibn Shadhan said, "I found in a manuscript of `Abd Allah ibn Mas'ud the surahs of the Qur'an in accordance with the following (different) sequence ...
+These are one hundred and ten surahs."
 (Al-Nadim, p.
 53)

 Abdullah ibn Mas’ud’s version of the Qur’an did not have surahs 1, 113 or 114, that is, there were no du’a prayers.
-Ubayy ibn Ka’b’s Qur’an is reported to have these two extra surahs.
+Ubayy ibn Ka’b’s Qur’an is reported to have the following two extra surahs:

 Surah 115 al-Khal: O Allah, we seek your help and ask your forgiveness, and we praise you and we don't disbelieve in you.
 We separate from and leave who sins against you.